DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 }
 ~~~

-Couple of notes about our models

-- Gantt uses the **open** property of the task object for the initial state of nested branches (collapsed/expanded ) children.
-Thus we add an **'open':true** to tasks [JSON response](https://laravel.com/docs/5.4/eloquent-serialization#appending-values-to-json) in order to expand whole gantt by default
-- We've defined **$table** property in both classes since our tables does not follow a [naming convention](https://laravel.com/docs/5.4/eloquent#eloquent-model-conventions) used in Eloquent.
-Alternatively, we could have named our tables *tasks* and *links* and remove the **$table** property from class definitions.

 Step 4.
 Loading Data
 -------------------

 Once the database is created and models are defined we can load data into our gantt.

-Create a controller that will do data loading on backend:
+Client-side requires date of the following format desktop/supported_data_formats.md#json, so let's create a controller with an action that produces such JSON:

 {{snippet app/Http/Controllers/GanttController.php}}
 ~~~php